Nationwide Foundation

 4. Show Local Community Support While not explicitly stated in guidelines, successful applicants should demonstrate local community support through:

-5. National Organizations Need Local Service Delivery The foundation "generally does not fund national organizations" unless the applicant is a local branch providing direct services.
-If you're part of a national network, emphasize your local autonomy, local board governance, and direct service delivery in one of the seven target communities.
+5. National Organisations Need Local Service Delivery The foundation "generally does not fund national organisations" unless the applicant is a local branch providing direct services.
+If you're part of a national network, emphasise your local autonomy, local board governance, and direct service delivery in one of the seven target communities.

 6. Complete the Mandatory Training Attending the 45-minute virtual training is non-negotiable.
 This training likely provides insights into what the foundation values in applications and common mistakes to avoid.
 Take detailed notes during this session.